-Democrats should find the will to resist such a “grand bargain,” even if there is a great pressure to prove their bipartisanship and end “gridlock.”
+Democrats should find the will to resist such a “grand bargain” and give no Democratic cooperation, even if there is a great pressure to prove their bipartisanship and end “gridlock.”
 Most people may say they want Washington to work, but often when Washington does work, they end up hating the compromises Washington produces.

 Exhibit A: the hated “sequester.”
 Did you ever hear any politician in Washington take credit for budget cuts that came out of the 2011 debt limit increase compromise?
-Of course not, even though it passed with a strong bipartisan vote in both houses.
+Of course not, even though it passed with Democratic cooperation in both houses.
 Many liked deficit reduction in theory, but didn’t like the cuts to the military and social programs that made it reality.
 The sequester was a fallback position after a more ambitious “grand bargain” of entitlement cuts and tax increases spooked Congresspersons in both parties.

 For Democrats to get on board, any infrastructure bill would have to be heavily weighted in their favor.
 A 50-50 deal won’t do.

 3. Play extremely hard to get